-In Romania, public bodies must comply with the national legislation on public procurement and in case of the private bodies (NGOs) will have to comply with the special regulations described in the Project Implementation Manual, section 3.3.2 below.
+In Romania, public bodies must comply with the national legislation on public procurement and in case of the private bodies (NGOs) will have to comply with the special regulations described in the Annex 4 - Procedure for Romanian private beneficiaries.

 Attention!
 The LB / PBs / ABs or their employees cannot act as a contractor or subcontractor that provides works, services and products within the project.